rebebop/sampleuser.com/src/content/blog/review-book-anna-karenina.md

 completely obliterated any dignity Anna or Vronsky had left.
-In fact, Anna never hated him as intensely as she did after this act of radical mercy. and through that hatred, she came to loathe herself with equal ferocity.
+In fact, Anna never hated him as intensely as she did after this act of radical mercy.
+And through that hatred, she came to loathe herself with equal ferocity.

 This is the point of all genuine philosophy, and religion understands it perfectly as well: